silverstripe/silverstripe-graphql-devtools/README.md

 ### Accessing the IDE

-**In GraphQL 3.x**, it can be accessed at `/dev/graphiql/`.

-**In GraphQL 4.x+**, it can be accessed at `/dev/graphql/ide`.
+It can be accessed at `/dev/graphql/ide`.

 This is because GraphQL 4+ has its own `DevelopmentAdmin` controller.

-The GraphQL v4 version of the module allows you to clear your schema by calling the `/dev/graphql/clear` task.
+The GraphQL v4 version of the module allows you to clear your schema by running `sake graphql:clear`.

 ## Security

-By default, the tool has the same restrictions as other development tools like `dev/build`:
+By default, the tool has the same restrictions as other development tools like `/dev/build`:

  * In "dev" mode, it's available without authentication
  * In "test" and "live" mode, it requires ADMIN permissions